Thinking beyond borders.

 Other taxable income includes:

-A tax credit is deductible from Mongolian personal income tax of residents and non-residents who receives employment income.
+A tax credit is deductible from Mongolian personal income tax of residents who receive employment income.
 The amount of the tax credit depends on the individual’s level of income.
 No tax credit is available where the individual’s annual income exceeds 36 million Mongolian tögrög (MNT).
-In addition, certain income is tax exempt under the Personal Tax Law, including
+In addition, certain income is tax exempt under the Personal Income Tax Law, including

 The following income is subject to specific personal income tax on a gross basis and is subject to final withholding tax: